Posts

-JPEG XL And Google's War Against It
+JPEG XL and Google's War Against It

 There is no doubt you’re familiar with GIFs, PNGs, and JPEGs.
 These image formats have been the way to display images on computers for decades.
 Chances are you see hundreds, if not thousands, of them every day while you browse the web.